tomhicz/cicd-react-truckstopfinder/README.md

 ### Back end scripts

-You may wish to run these in a separate terminal from the back end scripts during development
+You may wish to run these in a separate terminal from the back end scripts during development:

 `npm run migrate migration_name` runs knex migrations